Are you an adviser? Go to Unbiased Pro

 As you’ll be relying on an OPSO scheme, you’ll need to buy in an area offering shared ownership properties, which may not be your first choice.

-You’ll also need to think about how much you can afford to pay each month in mortgage and rent costs, as well as ground rent and service charges.
+You’ll also need to consider how much you can afford to pay each month in mortgage and rent costs, as well as ground rent and service charges.

 Feeling lost about the next steps?